kobbled/ktransw_py/README.md

 ## Installation

-Clone this repository to your machine and add the directory containing `ktransw.py` and `ktransw.cmd` to your `PATH`.
+Clone this repository to your machine (or download any of the [releases][]) and add the directory containing `ktransw.py` and `ktransw.cmd` to your `PATH`.
 Command sessions opened after setting up the `PATH` should be able to successfully run `ktransw` from anywhere.

 Alternatively, don't change your `PATH`, but start `ktransw` by specifying the full path on the command line.